Thank you for signing up!

 (3) The Director of the Department of Finance and Administration, or the director's designee;

 (4) Two (2) members, or their designees, who are chief executive officers of agencies of the executive branch other than the Department of Finance and Administration and the Department of Information Systems, shall be appointed by the Governor;

-(5)(A)(i)(a) Four (4) members from user associations initially selected by the Governor shall be appointed by the Governor from a list of three (3) names submitted by each user association. (b) Thereafter, the board shall submit a list of at least three (3) names per position, based on the recommendations of user associations.
+(5)(A)(i)(a) Four (4) members from user associations initially selected by the Governor shall be appointed by the Governor after consulting each user association.

 (ii) No two (2) members appointed pursuant to this subdivision (a)(5) shall be members of the same user association.